We all want to be loved, valued, and accepted. Rejection can quickly smear one or all three of these desires.

 #1 Acknowledge that you were rejected.

 To acknowledge means we accept the truth; we have been rejected.
 Acceptance has nothing to do with deserving rejection or being responsible for it.
 It is painful and disarming when someone rejects us.
 In order to not let the pain get buried in our spirit, acknowledging it is a great first step toward overcoming rejection.

 #2 Read and study about your Identity in Christ.

 When we read and study about our identity in Christ we grow in confidence and become more passionate about our purpose.
-The joy of the Lord propels us and helps us navigate overcoming rejection.
+Knowing we are loved and cared for propels us and helps us navigate overcoming rejection.

 #3 Surround yourself with people who genuinely love and affirm you.
 Place boundaries around those who repeatedly reject you.

 The people who surround us have a huge impact on the quality of our life.
 Living in the glow of people who love us provides a safety net and is empowering, but even people who love us make mistakes and cause pain through rejection.
 Positive relationships add and multiply exponentially more than they subtract and divide.

 #4 Pray for courage to climb over or disregard rejection.